Peals

 The earliest record of a peal at Ecclesfield is one rung on 6 bells on 15th May 1843.

 A carved stone tablet on the wall of the ringing chamber records a peal rung in 1850.
-The Tenor weight shown is wrong, the tenor actually weighs 14.3.16.
+The Tenor weight shown is wrong, the Tenor at this time actually weighed 14.3.16.

 The carved stone on the ringing chamber wall.

-The total number of peals rung on the bells at Ecclesfield now stands at 87.
+The total number of peals rung at Ecclesfield now stands at 135.
 Most of these have been rung by members of the Yorkshire Association of Change Ringers (YACR).
 The Ringers at St Mary's are members of the Sheffield Branch of the YACR.

 Peals have been rung to celebrate the following events: